Partially stripped wallpaper hanging off a wall, removing wallpaper without damaging the drywall behind

 How to Remove Wallpaper Without Damaging Drywall

-Removing old wallpaper is one of the most-Googled home tasks — and the one most likely to wreck the wall underneath.
-Here is the safe method, step by step.
+Removing old wallpaper is the home task most likely to wreck the drywall underneath if you skip the prep.
+The safe method, step by step: score, soak, peel, repair.

-If a previous owner papered the bedroom in 1987 floral and you’re finally about to do something about it, take a breath before you start scraping.
-Removing wallpaper the wrong way can tear up the drywall paper underneath, leaving you with hours of patching, sanding, and skim-coating.
-With the right approach — patience, hot water, and the right tools — you can remove wallpaper without damaging drywall and have a paint-ready surface in an afternoon.
+If a previous owner papered a room in 1987 florals and you’re finally about to do something about it, take a breath before you start scraping.
+Removing wallpaper the wrong way tears up the drywall paper underneath, leaving you with hours of patching and skim-coating.
+With the right approach, patience, hot water, the right tools, you can remove wallpaper without damaging drywall and have a paint-ready surface by the end of a Saturday.

 What You’ll Need